-We have audited the remuneration report of Castle Private Equity AG (the Company) for the year ended 31 December 2022.
-The audit was limited to the information on remuneration, loans and advances pursuant to Art.
-14 to 16 of the Ordinance against Excessive Remuneration in Listed Companies Limited by Shares (Ordinance) in the tables marked 'audited' on pages 83 to 85 of the remuneration report.
+We have audited the remuneration report of Castle Private Equity AG (the Company) for the year ended 31 December 2023.
+The audit was limited to the information pursuant to article 734a-734f CO in the tables marked 'audited' on pages 79 to 85 of the remuneration report.

-In our opinion, the information on remuneration, loans and advances in the remuneration report complies with Swiss law and article 14 to 16 of the Ordinance.
+In our opinion, the information pursuant to article 734a-734f CO in the remuneration report complies with Swiss law and the Company's articles of incorporation.